Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 (react)
 i believe mainly when i when to use popup css is maily important noted display none && some features at css noted

+commit 48,
+(node)
+trying to add only in the quote and will update(noted).. parseInt is just only will take the number.. and have to use two parmeter.. parseInt(part,10(it can be base number) noted for the stair i just change on the server noted